New Ulm Medical Center

 Making great strides at Courage Kenny Kids

 Isaiah was already receiving services from the Birth to Three program offered by the River Bend Education District.
 His services team picked up on Isaiah's sensitivity to touch, and spoke to the boy’s family about their concerns.
 They suggested the family seek help from the Kenny Kids program at the Sister Kenny Rehabilitation Institute (SKRI) – New Ulm.

-Isaiah has made great strides during his weekly therapy appointments at Kenny Kids.
+Isaiah has made great strides during his weekly therapy appointments at Courage Kenny Kids.
 "Isaiah's hands were sensitive to touch.
-That was interfering with his ability to explore his surroundings, play with toys and interact with food," explained Shari Meyer, Isaiah's occupational therapist at Kenny Kids.
+That was interfering with his ability to explore his surroundings, play with toys and interact with food," explained Shari Meyer, Isaiah's occupational therapist.

 Isaiah has been working with Meyer for about seven months.
 During this time, "he has become less sensory defensive and is able to touch a variety of textures," said Meyer.
 He's learning to explore his environment with his hands, and be less sensitive to touch.
 "And, he is now able to feed himself."

 Sensory problems are common in children with Fragile X, said Meyer.
 "In Isaiah's case, he struggles with exploring various textures with his hands.
 If this had not been addressed, it could have affected his overall development of fine motor skills and object manipulation."

 To help Isaiah become more comfortable using his hands to touch, Meyer introduced him to different textures.
 She started at his tolerance level of touching feathers, cotton balls, marbles and sand.
 Eventually, Isaiah’s tolerance level progressed so he could touch objects that were moist or wet – things like shaving cream, pudding or cooked noodles.